ABOUT JOHANNES ACHILL

 It might have been these experiences that awoke within me a most urgent sense of history and our belonging to an unfathomable web of meaning that weaves and strives through us even when we are entirely oblivious to it.

-This sense of history, a sense of weirdness, one could say, I wish to articulate in my writings.
+This sense of history, a sense of the weirdness around us one could say, I wish to articulate in my writings.

 It used to be quite common for European men when they came of age to travel through Europe and especially Italy.
 In line with this great tradition I studied in Northern Italy and used the holidays to travel Italy and across the capitals of Europe.
 The "Grand Tour," as it was called, served but one purpose: to find the common core of what it means to be European and thus to find and experience meaning.
 This experience is directly an experience of history.